What does '6 ÷ 2(1 + 2)' equal? A viral maths sum is dividing the internet

 Maths is breaking the internet again.
 A new sum has gone viral and no one can agree on what the correct answer actually is.

-Now, another equation is causing havoc.
-The year is 2020 and people have no idea what the answer to '6 ÷ 2(1 + 2)' is.
+Now, another equation is causing widespread havoc.
+People have no idea what the actual correct answer to '6 ÷ 2(1 + 2)' is.

 What is the actual answer to '6 ÷ 2(1 + 2)'?